 On our paddle from the headwaters to the Nigu’s confluence with the Etivluk River and then down the Colville, we have up to 3 layover-days to absorb this fantastic landscape.
 Hiking is excellent along the Nigu, perhaps the best hiking in the Brooks Range in terms of variety.
 In the headwaters we can hike tall peaks.
 Down river we can spread out on the long and colorful ridge systems that rise from the arctic plain like whale backs.
 Fishing for Arctic Grayling is good enough to keep us in fish.
 We will be as far as you can get from towns or roads in the United States of America.
 This river trip offers unparalleled opportunities for solitude and remoteness.

 This is a moderately difficult, 150-mile river trip, a true wilderness expedition.
-The canoeing is mostly straightforward and there is no technical whitewater, but especially if the water is high, the upper river can be a challenge.
-Canoe instruction is provided but paddling experience is essential.
+The rafting is straightforward and there is no technical whitewater, but especially if the water is high, the upper river can be splashy.
+If you are an avid canoeist with lots of moving water experience and a desire to canoe the Nigu, let us know and we may be able to accommodate.

 What follows is a general flow of events.
 Expect the unexpected and prepare to be flexible.